-parties to the Laboratory's Interagency Agreement and other federal, state, and local regulators to update them on project status.
-The calls also provide the opportunity to gather input and feedback and to discuss emerging environmental findings and initiatives.

-- Stakeholder Relations also manages several outreach programs that provide opportunities for stakeholders to become familiar with the Laboratory's facilities and research projects.
+- Monthly teleconference calls are held with parties to the Laboratory's Interagency Agreement and other federal, state, and local regulators to update them on project status.
+The calls also provide the opportunity to gather input and feedback and to discuss emerging environmental findings and initiatives. - Stakeholder Relations also manages several outreach programs that provide opportunities for stakeholders to become familiar with the Laboratory's facilities and research projects.
 Outreach programs include: - Tour Program: Opportunities to learn about BNL are offered to college, university, professional, and community groups.
 Tour groups visit the Laboratory's scientific machines and research facilities and meet with scientists to discuss research.
 Agendas are developed to meet the interests of the groups and may include sustainability and environmental stewardship issues.
-Tours were provided for more than 2,500 visitors in 2019. - Summer Sundays: Held on four Sundays each summer, these open houses enable the public to visit BNL science facilities, experience hands-on activities, and learn about research projects and environmental stewardship programs.
-In 2019, more than 4,700 visitors participated in the program. - PubSci: BNL's science café and conversation series features distinguished Laboratory scientists who appear at public venues to discuss cutting-edge topics and research in an informal setting.
-During 2019, scienceinterested community members and BNL and Stony Brook University researchers discussed topics such as Building Blocks of Matter, Big Bang Physics and Sculpture, Sound and Simulation.
+Tours were provided for more than 2,500 visitors in 2019.
+However, due to COVID-19 tours were not permitted in 2020. - Summer Sundays: Held on four Sundays each summer, these open houses enable the public to visit BNL science facilities, experience hands-on activities, and learn about research projects and environmental stewardship programs.
+In 2019, more than 4,700 visitors participated in the program.